-Idle Energy Rate: A measure of appliance energy consumption while holding or maintaining a stabilized operating condition or temperature.
+Idle Energy Rate: A measure of appliance energy consumption (in watts) while holding or maintaining a stabilized operating condition or temperature.

 Annual Energy Cost: Calculated based on an assumed electricity price of $0.09/kWh, which is the average electricity price at federal facilities throughout the United States.

 Lifetime Energy Cost: The sum of the discounted value of annual energy cost and an assumed product life of 12 years.
-Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis - 2015: Annual Supplement to NIST Handbook 135 and NBS Special Publication 709 (NISTIR 85-3273-30).
+Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2017: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-32).